 Children under age 12 and people who can prove that they cannot wear a face mask on specific grounds (particularly medical grounds) are dispensed from the mask requirement.

 The mask-wearing requirement is based on the social distancing and hygiene recommendations of the Swiss Federal Office of Public Health (FOPH).

-Assessment for my course was until now tied to my presence in class.
+Assessment for my course is tied to my presence in class.
 Will that change as a result of the conversion to digital teaching?

 Assessments that currently require the presence of students will be adapted such that presence at UZH is no longer required.
 For their part, students are responsible for ensuring that they have suitable infrastructure in place to take part in distance learning/assessments or that they can get hold of such infrastructure.
 This includes hardware (a computer) and a stable internet connection.

 What form will digital exams take and are they fair?

 Everyone responsible for module exams knows about the special conditions under which this semester has been held thus far and will continue to be held.
 These circumstances will be taken into account in the development of the digital examination formats.
 In many cases, assessments will be digital open book exams, which place all participants on a level playing field.

 UZH assumes that its students will continue to take responsibility for themselves in the current situation and that they are willing to act fairly, including in unusual exam situations.
 In future professional practice, it will no longer be the exam result that counts but the knowledge or skill that the exam evidenced.